rollup/rollup-pluginutils/README.md

 export default function myPlugin ( options = {} ) {
   // `options.include` and `options.exclude` can each be a minimatch
-  // pattern, or an array of minimatch patterns, relative to process.cwd();
+  // pattern, or an array of minimatch patterns, relative to process.cwd() var filter = createFilter( options.include, options.exclude );
-  // if you want to resolve relative to a different directory, you can pass
-  // a base directory as an option:
-  // createFilter( options.include, options.exclude, {baseDir: '/my/base/dir'} );
-  var filter = createFilter( options.include, options.exclude );

   return {